IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/accordion.md

 ### Declaring an Accordion

-The accordion wraps all expansion panel`s declared inside it.
+The accordion wraps all expansion panels declared inside it.

 ```html
 <igc-accordion id="accordion" single-expand="true">